ravithejaburugu/ravitest/sourcing/TwitterStream/TwitterConsumerStreaming/README.md

-# Twitter Streaming
+# Twitter Consumer Streaming
 ## Overview
-This project streams the Twitter accounts based on Twitter hashtags using Kafka.
-Kafka Producer writes the streamed tweets to Kafka topics in JSON format.
-Kafka Consumer consumes the tweets as is and passes them to store in MongoDB.
+This project consumes the 'TwitterHandle' topic from the Kafka broker through Kafka consumer and stores into MongoDB.

 ## Instructions
-An application has to be created in apps.twitter.com to get our application recognised by Twitter.
-With the help of Consumer/API Key and Secret, provided as part of the created App, authentication will be possible.
-Valid Access Token and Token Secret provides access to the application without virtually loging into the Twitter account.

 The Dockerfile has the information to build a docker image which in turn is used to build a docker container.
 Environment variables are defined in .env file and these values can be passed during deployment.